hukusuke1007/nem-wallet/README.md

 # NEM wallet
-> This is a self made NEM wallet.
+> This is NEM wallet.

 ## Description
-This is a self made NEM wallet.
+This is NEM wallet.

 ## Project setup
 ```